Black metal: Imagery and performances

 Many bands choose not to play live.
 Many of those who do play live maintain that their performances "are not for entertainment or spectacle.
 Sincerity, authenticity and extremity are valued above all else".
 Some bands consider their concerts to be rituals and often make use of stage props and theatrics.
 Bands such as Mayhem, Gorgoroth, and Watain are noted for their controversial shows, which have featured impaled animal heads, mock crucifixions, medieval weaponry and band members doused in animal blood.
 A few vocalists, such as Dead, Maniac and Kvarforth, are known for cutting themselves while singing onstage.

 Black metal artists often appear dressed in black with combat boots, bullet belts, spiked wristbands and inverted crosses and inverted pentagrams.
-However, the most widely-known trait is their use of corpse paint—black and white face paint sometimes mixed with real or fake blood, which is used to create a corpse-like or demonic appearance.
+However, the "definitive visual element" of black metal is the use of corpse paint—black and white face paint sometimes mixed with real or fake blood, which is used to create a "monstrous or ghoulish" appearance.

 Black metal has a distinct imagery.
 In the early 1990s, most pioneering black metal artists had minimalist album covers featuring xeroxed black-and-white pictures and logos.
 This was partly a reaction against death metal bands, who at that time had begun to use brightly colored album artwork.
 Many purist black metal artists have continued this style.
 Black metal album covers are typically dark and tend to be atmospheric or provocative; some feature natural or fantasy landscapes (for example Burzum's Filosofem and Emperor's In the Nightside Eclipse) while others are violent, sexually transgressive, sacrilegious, or iconoclastic (for example Marduk's Fuck Me Jesus and Dimmu Borgir's In Sorte Diaboli).

 Production

 The earliest black metal artists had very limited resources, which meant that recordings were often made in homes or basements, giving their recordings a distinctive "lo-fi" quality.
 However, even when success allowed access to professional studios, many artists instead chose to continue making lo-fi recordings.
 Artists believed that by doing so, they would both stay true to the genre's underground roots as well as make the music sound more "raw" or "cold".
-A well-known example of this approach is on the album Transilvanian Hunger by Darkthrone, a band who Johnathan Selzer of Terrorizer magazine says "represent the DIY aspect of black metal."
+A well-known example of this approach is on the album Transilvanian Hunger by Darkthrone, a band who Johnathan Selzer of Terrorizer magazine considers to "represent the DIY aspect of black metal."
 In addition, lo-fi production was used to keep black metal inaccessible or unappealing to mainstream music fans and those who are not committed.
 Many have claimed that black metal was originally intended only for those who were part of the scene and not for a wider audience.
 Former Gorgoroth vocalist Gaahl said that during the genre's infancy, black metal "was never meant to reach [a wide] audience," and that creating it was "purely for [the members of the scene's] own satisfaction."